 Most recently, I was welcomed by a local wellness center to offer a trauma informed yoga workshop that raised money for my county’s domestic violence and sexual assault services center (Turning Point, Inc.).

 Make sure they are willing to consult with you at no charge (a 15-20 minute phone interview or thorough e-mail correspondence) further helps both parties determine if they are a good fit.
 An ethical professional will understand that facilitating a student’s learning process is not about the teacher, but rather the students goals and/or desires.
-For as many people who want to practice yoga, there can be numerous ways to approach offering them the most accessible and rewarding experience (there is something that can work for anyone, if both student and instructor choose to arrive with open minds).
+For as many people who want to practice yoga, there are just as many ways to approach offering them the most accessible and rewarding experience (there is something that can work for anyone and everyone-if both student and instructor choose to arrive with open minds).

-The first thing that comes to mind is that we are qualified to teach you yoga, but we would be stepping out of our professional bounds to guide you with any medical related advice or conclusions (unless we have an additional career or training in matters like nutrition, physical therapy, or mental health care and have developed a plan to coordinate your yoga exploration goals with your healthcare provider).
-We can be considered wellness practitioners and guides, but actual licensed healthcare providers are your resources for any medical advice.
-We can help you formulate questions to ask your healthcare providers, but that is where the boundary line needs to be drawn.
+The first thing that comes to mind is that we are qualified to teach you yoga, but we would be stepping out of our professional bounds to guide you with any medical related advice or conclusions (unless we have an additional career or formal training in matters like nutrition, physical therapy, or mental health care and have developed a plan to coordinate your yoga exploration goals with your primary healthcare provider).
+We can be considered wellness practitioners and guides, but licensed healthcare providers are your best resources for any medical advice.
+We can help you formulate questions to ask your healthcare providers, but their input should always supersede ours.
+Always proceed with caution and make sure your teacher(s) have sufficient liability insurance.